-From 04:00 GMT on Monday 18th January 2021, pre-departure COVID-19 testing will be required for all UK arrivals.
+From Monday 18th January 2021, pre-departure COVID-19 testing will be required for all UK arrivals.
 People arriving by plane, train or boat, including UK Nationals, will be required to take a test up to 72-hours before leaving the country they are in and provide a negative test certificate before they are able to travel.

-Are travellers still required to self-isolate?
+Are travellers still required to quarantine?

 If British Nationals test positive for COVID-19 while abroad, the Government states that you should not travel and should follow the local guidance on self-isolation.